As an Amazon Associate, I earn from qualifying purchases.

-Now that the days are getting longer, it’s time for an eco spring clean to refresh your home.
-Finally, the weather is warmer, the garden turns green, and you can finally air out the house after the winter.
+Now that the days are getting longer, it’s time for an eco-spring clean to refresh your home.
+Finally, the weather is warmer, the garden turns green, and you can air the house out after the winter.
 At least, this is the case in many parts of the world right now.
 Spring is early across Europe, with record-breaking warm weather hitting the UK in February.
 Parts of Canada and the USA are set to see an unseasonably warm streak in the next few days.
-This broken and early spring is causing unusual problems and having strange side effects.
+This broken and early spring is causing unusual problems and side effects.
 The unpredictable weather in Italy has led to widespread fears that the olive harvest will fail this year.
 It has also been reported that the UK’s only poisonous snake, the adder, no longer hibernates during the warmer winters.
 Climate skeptics are quick to dismiss climate change when the weather turns cold (even when such extremes are likely a result of climate change).
-Yet, much of the media has failed to show alarm at the early spring instead of revelling in the pleasant temperatures.
+Yet, much of the media has failed to show alarm in the early spring instead of revelling in the pleasant temperatures.

 Why Do We Shake the House?

 With the links between consumption and climate change clearer than ever, we could all do with buying and owning less stuff.
-So, this spring, why not consider a significant eco spring clean to realize the value of the items you need and jettison those you don’t.
+So, this spring, why not consider a significant eco spring clean to realize the value of the items you need and scrap those you don’t?
 And, if you’re inclined to observe Lent, why not take on a 40-day challenge to not acquire any more unnecessary stuff?